-Throughout dispensing activities, TLCO will use its inventory tracking system to maintain a record of the identity of the purchasing licensed Marijuana Establishment and all relevant purchasing information such as the quantity and cost as well as methods of product delivery and transport.
-TLCO will retain this information in business records to inform business and cultivation planning, including verification and adjustment of usable marijuana infused products inventory limits and projections.
+Throughout dispensing activities, TLCO will use its inventory tracking system to maintain a record of the identity of the adult user; the cost; the quantity; the strength, and the form of the product dispensed.
+TLCO will retain this information in business records.
+TLCO will use this information to inform business and manufacturing planning, including verification and adjustment of usable marijuana inventory limits and projections.